rodrigobastosv/jobsity_chalenge/README.md

 - The app is using flutter_bloc for state management, more precisely the state management is done using cubit's
 - We have to store some local data, all this data is stored using Hive for local storage.
 This decision was made, because Hive is much faster than other options like Shared Preferences and Sqflite.
 - All the images that are fetched from the API are cached locally, so it can be loades faster.
+- Although the app is very simple, I wanted to create its CI using github actions.
+It executes steps such as test, sending the coverage report to codecov and build the app.

 # Tips
 - To use the fingerprint authentication you have to have a device tha support this type of authentication and you have to make the first sign in.
 After the first sign in is done, on the next sign in the auth with fingerprint button will appear.